 The Windows Store lets you reach the millions of customers who use Microsoft Windows.
 The Windows Store is a marketplace where you sell apps to customers practically anywhere in the world.
 Customers find apps relevant to their country or region in a consistent way across all devices.
 You choose to sell your apps in specific countries or regions, and you can specify a single price tier that prices your app in local currencies.

-For more info, see Selling apps.
+For more info, see Take your app to market.

 Learn about core programming concepts, security, performance, and other advanced concepts.
 The topics in this section focus on providing background info on how things work.